machinetranslate/machinetranslate.org/customization/adaptive.md

 ---
-description: Adaptive machine translation
+title: Adaptive machine translation
+description: Machine translation with online learning
 ---

-# Adaptive machine translation

 An **adaptive machine translation** system learns from human feedback and adapts its output on the fly.
 Adaptive machine translation is applicable to [post-editing](../workflows/post-editing.md) workflows.